What it does: Analytics

 If you want an entry-level grad role, you’ll need to keep an eye on the company’s career page and apply online when a suitable role is advertised.
 The remaining stages of the recruitment process are surprisingly low tech.
 The company describes its hiring process thus: “We begin the process with a phone interview.
 If there's interest on both sides, we then invite you for an on-site interview or additional phone interviews (depending on location), typically with the hiring manager and several teammates.”

-While conditions vary between countries, SAS staff typically receive: competitive salaries; discounted health insurance; access to onsite fitness options, subsidized health, salary sacrifice car leasing options, affordable or subsidized meals at onsite cafeterias and a comprehensive range of wellness programs.
+While conditions vary between countries, SAS staff typically receive competitive salaries; discounted health insurance; access to onsite fitness options, subsidized health, salary sacrifice car leasing options, affordable or subsidized meals at onsite cafeterias and a comprehensive range of wellness programs.
 Dress for your day enables staff to determine appropriate levels of dress.
-Staff are also offered generous leave entitlements and encouraged to maintain work life balance.
+Staff are also offered generous leave entitlements and encouraged to maintain a work-life balance.

 With the Internet of Things now taking off, and everything from toasters to home-security systems now generating vast oceans of data, it’s entirely possible SAS could grow even faster over the next four decades than it has over the past four.